adampgiles/CI_PP2_BM/README.md

 ### Preset/Share Section
 - Situated below the Tab Navigation section, connected to the second tab.
 - Contains three sub-sections; Preset Loops, Sharing Loops and Submit for Review.
 - The Preset Loops sub-section consists of a Heading, paragraph with short instructions, a dropdown and a refresh button.
-The dropdown contains a list of Premade Loops, the user can select a loop then click the refresh button to load the loop into the Sequencer.
+The dropdown contains a list of pre-made Loops, the user can select a loop then click the refresh button to load the loop into the Sequencer.
 The window will then automatically change to the sequencer window, populate the sequencer and the media control.
-This change provides visual feedback to the user that the change has occured.
+This change provides visual feedback to the user that the change has occurred.
 - The Sharing Loops sub-sections consists of a Heading, paragraph with instructions, a text input-box, a button to Export Loop and a button to Import Loop.
-When clicking the Export Loop button, the text input-box is populated with a Loop Data text string which has been compliled using Javascript.
+When clicking the Export Loop button, the text input-box is populated with a Loop Data text string which has been compiled using Javascript.
 The user can then copy this text and share it with other users.
-The other users can then paste the Loop Data in the text input-box on thier session of the site and click the Import Button.
+The other users can then paste the Loop Data in the text input-box on their session of the site and click the Import Button.
 The Loop Data will then be decompiled and loaded to the sequencer.
 Both buttons when clicked, temporarily chance colour to visually notify the user that it has been clicked.
 - The Submit for Review sub-section consists of a Heading and a button.
 The button when clicked, opens up a Submission Window.
 This window is detailed further in the section below.
 - Meets user stories: 4, 5.

 ### Submission Window
 - This window displays after clicking the "Submit Loop for Review" button on the Preset/Share window.
 - Consists of a close button, a section containing a Heading and paragraph with instructions, and a section containing a form with a button, and an alert text box.
-- The close button when clicked hides the sumbission window.
+- The close button when clicked hides the submission window.
 - The form consists of three text input fields and a button.
 The text inputs are for; Name, Email Address, and Your Loop Title.
 The button when clicked will submit the form.
 - The form contains validation and will not submit if any of the fields are empty, and if the email address is not a valid email.
 The alert textbox will show below the button after clicking.
 - The button can display four different messages;